 As most of you know, my husband had a serious heart attack back in May of this year and while in the hospital also suffered a stroke.
 He has been retired for about 2 1/2 years and had very recently begun working part time for a Solar screen company prior to his heart attack.
 We didn’t have any insurance and have incurred quite a few medical bills.

-To date: we’ve filed for charity on 3 different bills and were very humbled to find out that we had been accepted by these programs to receive funds have our bills paid by them.
-That has been a tremendous blessing!
+To date: we’ve filed for charity on 3 different bills and were very humbled to find out that we had been accepted by these programs to

 I might note here, that there are still charity hospitals in this country and that there are programs available.
 But you must do the work and follow the steps to get it done.
 That means some digging on your part.
 I had to make several phone calls and this only after being told—that we would NOT receive a letter saying we didn’t qualify for any Government assistance ( ie; Medicaid, SSI, Medicare, etc.).
 The hospital will look into these things for you; but that is it.
 After that it’s up to you to pursue the charity benefits.
 You may be left in the dark after your initial try.
 But keep calling and be persistent sooner or later you’ll get either a live person—or a person who KNOWS what they are talking about.